YOUR DECISIONS AFFECT

 Bring the budget proposal to next month's risk committee.
 Approved in principle.

-Presenting the full picture — including the uncomfortable 12-hour RTO — gives the board what they need to make a real governance decision.
-The result is budget approval for a structural fix, not a temporary patch.
+Presenting the full picture, including the uncomfortable 12-hour RTO, gives the board what they need to make a real governance decision.
+The result: budget approval for a structural fix, not a patch.

 DORA Article 28(1) holds the management body directly responsible for ICT third-party risk oversight.
-A board that has seen the full concentration risk picture can demonstrate that oversight in a supervisory examination.
-A board that was shown a 'mitigated view' cannot.
+A board that has seen the full concentration picture can demonstrate that oversight in a supervisory exam.
+A board shown a 'mitigated view' cannot.

 Hildegard Fuchs